hhhyunwoo/hhhyunwoo/README.md

 -->
 <div align="center">
-I’m a software engineer who is curious about every new things.
+I’m a Machine Learning Engineer who is curious about every new things.
 <br>And “Keep Blitz and Be Simple”, “Keep It Simple Stupid” is my motto.
 I always try to be simple. 😊
 </div>

 ---

 ### 📝 Software Engineer
-- Software Engineer @ Tossbank
+- Machine Learning Engineer @ Tossbank

 ### 💡 Current Interests
 - To Reconcile ML Development, Deployment and Operation